lgtanimoto/CulturalCSBytes/README.md

 5. Populate the tables with initial data by running `\i data/data.sql`.

 ### Miscellaneous steps
 We need to take care of several things to ensure the backend works smoothly.
 You also need to make sure that the postgres service has started.
 Although you do not necessarily be in the psql shell, it is recommended to test changes quickly.
-If you use the psql shell conjunctly, you need to open a **separate terminal session**.
+If you use the psql shell conjunctly, you need to open a **separate terminal session** with the **backend** folder as the current directory, again.
 1. Run `npm i` to install the packages.
 2. Create a **.env** file and define an environment variable called `JWTSECRET`.
 Details for how to do this are given in the [official documentation](https://www.npmjs.com/package/dotenv).
 This will be important for authentication and authorization purposes.
 3. Run `node content.js`.
 This will load the questions that are in a JSON format in **content/A000/A000/*.json** into the database.